Loop3D/LoopStructural/docs/source/index.rst

-..  fme documentation master file
+..
+LoopStructural documentation master file
 .. image:: loop.png

 The implicit geological modeling engine developed for the Loop consortium with algorithms capable of incorporating structural geology information and data.